S'pore raises its defences amid more Covid-19 cases at home, in region

 In a sign that there is no room for complacency, some 13,000 front-line workers at the airport and seaport are being tested for Covid-19 after four seaport workers and eight airport workers were found to be infected in the past 10 days.

-While the majority of front-line workers here have been vaccinated, a new cluster of eight cases involving officers deployed at Changi Airport Terminal 3 was confirmed last night.
+While the majority of front-line workers here have been vaccinated, a new cluster of eight cases involving officers deployed at Changi Airport Terminal 3 was confirmed on Sunday night (May 9).

-Transport Minister Ong Ye Kung said yesterday that the 12 cases from the seaport and airport are worrying, and that Singapore will immediately strengthen its defences against the more infectious mutant variants.
+Transport Minister Ong Ye Kung said on Sunday that the 12 cases from the seaport and airport are worrying, and that Singapore will immediately strengthen its defences against the more infectious mutant variants.

 Among the measures are stricter segregation between workers who interact with travellers and seafarers and those who do not, and more frequent rostered routine testing.